Vegan Vegetarian Recipes

 Stars and Stripes American Pie

-Vegan Barbecue When the party day arrives, prepare the Tossed Salad, assemble the Veggie Skewers, soak the corn in their husks, and slice the onions for grilling.
-Shortly before guests arrive, prepare the Island Chillers and put the dessert chocolate sauce into a saucepan ready for warming later.
+When the party day arrives, prepare the Tossed Salad, assemble the Veggie Kebabs, soak the fresh Corn in their husks, and slice the Onions for grilling.
+Shortly before guests arrive, prepare the Island Chillers and put the dessert Chocolate Sauce into a saucepan ready for warming later.
 Then greet the guests with a smile, and turn the grilling over to the barbie chef.

-While the guests begin sipping on a refreshing Island Chiller Smoothie made with mangoes and pineapple juice, the barbecue chef can toss some succulent, skewered Marinated Tofu Fingers on the grill to warm before dipping them into a Spicy Peanut Sauce.
-While everyone is chatting, munching, and catching up the latest happenings, the presoaked fresh corn in the husk can have its turn on the barbie.
+While the guests are sipping a refreshing mango-pineapple Island Chiller, the barbecue chef can toss some succulent, skewered Marinated Tofu Fingers on the grill to warm before dipping them into a Spicy Peanut Sauce.
+While everyone is chatting, munching, and catching up on the latest happenings, the presoaked fresh corn in the husk can have its turn on the barbie, sending fragrant drifts of sweet corn into the air.

-Soon, drifts of the aromatic fresh-picked sweet corn float in the air.
-Set the corn aside to cool off, and give the Grilled Tempeh Steaks, Grilled Onions, and Veggie Skewers their place on the barbecue for a brief grilling.
-Now is the time to bring on the colorful Fresh Tossed Salad with homemade Coconut Curry Dressing.
-Soon the plates will be heaping with the lavish foods and luscious flavors of a celebratory vegan barbecue.
+Set the cooked corn aside to cool off, and give the Grilled Tempeh Steaks, Grilled Onions, and Veggie Kebabs their place on the barbecue for a brief grilling.
+Now is the time to bring on the colorful Tossed Salad with homemade Coconut Curry Dressing.
+And when the plates are heaping with celebratory vegan barbecue vittles, the chefs collect their reward in compliments and appreciative grunts.

-Dessert, often considered the pièce de résistance, can be equally as delectable as the entrée.
+Dessert, often considered the piece de resistance, can be equally as delectable as the entrée.
 For some, the dessert is the highlight of the meal.
-There will be no disappointed diners this night with two earthy desserts that cater to the sweet tooth.
+There will be no disappointed diners on this occasion with two earthy desserts that cater to the sweet tooth.

-The second treat, the Stars and Stripes American Pie, is a recreation of the American flag with fruits of the season that include strawberries, blueberries, and a creamy coconut filling.
+The second treat, the Stars and Stripes American Pie, is a recreation of the American flag with fruits of the season that include strawberries, blueberries, and a creamy Almond Tofu Mousse.
 It looks sensational, tastes great, and makes a perfect conversation piece--and a memorable one at that.

 Flesh of 2 ripe mangoes